upscale-project/sqed-generator/generic-sqed-module/README.txt

-This directory contains the generic SQED module.
+This directory will contain the generic SQED module, and the common submodules that are shared across all the different QED implementations.

 We analyze common parts of the custom modules in "../custom-sqed-modules/".